LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 benefits of using the module type.
 Thus, reporting unused values for the module itself would be counterproductive.

-An actionable report would be that of the value in the module type itself, if it is unused by all the modules of that module type (as it is the case here for `T.unused`).
-Currenyl, and as described in the introduction of this example, the values exported by module types are ignored by the analyzeri, and, consequently, are not reported.
+An actionable report would be of the value in the module type itself, if it is unused by all the modules of that module type (as it is the case here for `T.unused`).
+Currently, and as described in the introduction of this example, the values exported by module types are ignored by the analyzer, and, consequently, are not reported.

 Now that we have explained what the expected behavior of the analyzer should be,